Gilly1970/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

 Build with the latest Openwrt kernels and the latest mtk-openwrt-feeds...

-This is my latest build script which incorperates the "rsync" function to improve the handling of scripts and patches.
-I've also include a new option to clone the main repos from a local repo.

 ## **To build with the latest kernel and mtk-openwrt-feeds**

 1. You can change branches "openwrt-24.10" , "master" , "main" etc...